 2014 NWSL season kicks off this weekend, features 15 Canadians

-Posted on 8 April 2014 in ↳ National Women's Soccer League
+Posted on 8 April 2014 in Around the Soccer World

 The second NWSL season is at hand and members of Canada’s Women’s National Team look to feature just as prominently in the league’s sophomore season as they did in the debut campaign last year.